 The West Coast Treetop Walk is an enchanting visitor attraction, and just 15 minutes drive south of Hokitika.

 Here lies a grand grove of ancient kamahi and rimu trees, and a chance to walk among these giants on a platform elevated 20 metres above the forest floor.
-Built on conservation land in the Lake Mahinapua Scenic Reserve, it is the biggest and tallest treetop walkway in New Zealand and a fairly new development for tourism here on the West Coast.
+Built on conservation land in the Lake Mahinapua Scenic Reserve, you’ll find the biggest and tallest treetop walkway in New Zealand.

-The walkway is safe and fully enclosed, and engineered for stability.
-There is some movement that you will feel however, a gentle swaying of the boards below you.
-Informative panels are located at key points along the way to educate visitors about what they’re seeing around them.
+The walkway is safe and fully-enclosed and engineered for stability.
+There is some movement that you will feel, however; a gentle swaying of the boards below you.
+Informative plaques are located at key points along the way to educate visitors about what they’re seeing around them.

 The highest point is atop Hokitika Tower, ascending to 40 metres above ground.
-Panoramic views to Lake Mahinapua, the snowy Southern Alps and the Tasman Sea are your reward for climbing the 100 plus steps around the narrow spiral staircase.
+A panoramic view to Lake Mahinapua, the snowy Southern Alps and the Tasman Sea is your reward for climbing the 100-plus steps around the narrow spiral staircase.

-Continue along from the platform via the board walks until you hit the famous Hokitika Gorge swing bridge.
-The views of the water in ever shifting shades of blue and green are second to none.
+Continue along from the platform via the boardwalks until you reach the famous Hokitika Gorge swing bridge.
+The views of the water in ever-shifting shades of blue and green are second to none.
 The ravine is steep with massive rocks making up the granite sides of the gorge.

-Crossing the swing bridge you can then follow the track as it continues through the bush to a different viewing platform pointing up stream.
+Crossing the swing bridge you can then follow the track as it continues through the bush, arriving at a different viewing platform looking upstream.

 Further along the gorge, you can go white water rafting.
 There are no tracks up this far; this section can only be accessed by air.
-After helicoptering in the expedition begins in earnest with the launch of the rafts!
-Rafting on these crystal clear waters is bound to be an unforgettable adventure.
+After helicoptering in, the expedition begins in earnest with launching the rafts.
+Rafting on these crystal clear waters makes for an unforgettable adventure.

-It’s a tribute to the adventurous and persistent spirits - among the early pioneers there were a number of convicts - who settled here and made the area their home.
-It was hard graft, battling the elements, eking out a living and retreating to one of the many pubs by night.
+It’s a tribute to the adventurous and persistent pioneers (among whom were a number of convicts) who settled here and made the area their home.
+It was hard graft, battling the elements, eking out a living and retreating to one of the many pubs at night.

 You will also find the biggest Meccano dredge in the world at Hokitika Museum, a scale model of the dredge that once operated in the Grey River.
 Just pop in a dollar and watch how it used to work.

 The gold rush was a defining characteristic of Hokitika and the West coast, but so too is greenstone, another precious treasure of the area, as highlighted in the pounamu room.
-There is a unique whitebait exhibition - this is a local delicacy - plus a quiz to keep the children occupied for awhile.
+There is a unique whitebait exhibition (whitebait is a local delicacy) plus a quiz to keep the children occupied for a while.